aksiitha/Car-Rental-Analysis-Dashboard/README.md

 3) Most rentals are marked as Completed (68%), showing high operational efficiency.
 4️) Interactive navigation and visuals make data interpretation quick and clear.
 5️) Helps the business identify low-performing vehicles and optimize fleet utilization.
-3️⃣ Most rentals are marked as Completed (68%), showing high operational efficiency.
-4️⃣ Interactive navigation and visuals make data interpretation quick and clear.
-5️⃣ Helps the business identify low-performing vehicles and optimize fleet utilization.